jer-k/jekyll-now/_posts/2018-03-12-testing-and-developer-scripts-for-active-record-gem.md

   testing rspec
 published: true
 ---
-Contining to work on our [gem with active_record rake tasks](https://jer-k.github.io/add-active-record-rake-tasks-to-gem/), we still need to set up a testing environment that can be run locally and in a repeatable fashion for continuous integration; we'll accomplish the latter using a simple Dockerfile.
+Continuing to work on our [gem with active_record rake tasks](https://jer-k.github.io/add-active-record-rake-tasks-to-gem/), we still need to set up a testing environment that can be run locally and in a repeatable fashion for continuous integration; we'll accomplish the latter using a simple Dockerfile.
 But first let's make it easier for someone to start using the gem by enhancing the scripts in `bin/`.

 We'll start off by changing `bin/setup` to create the user and the database.
 ```bash